comododragon/hostcodegen/README.md

 </kernels>
 ```

-Description for each tag and attributes is available on the file itself.
+Descriptions for each tag and attributes are available on the file itself.

 #### Generating host code